 REQUIREMENTS FOR COMPANY MANAGEMENT WHEN SETTING UP A COMPLIANCE FUNCTION

-A question that repeatedly arises in corporate practice is the scope of discretion in establishing and operating a compliance management system.
-In this context, a distinction must be made between binding and entrepreneurial decisions by management.
+One question that arises time and again in corporate practice is the question of the scope for discretion when setting up and operating a compliance management system.
+A distinction must be made here between binding and entrepreneurial decisions by the company management.

-When it comes to defining and implementing organizational measures, however, there is certainly scope for discretion.
-After all, company management usually does not assume the primary responsibility of ensuring compliance with laws and regulations itself, but rather delegates this responsibility to a specific group of people, thereby providing the organizational framework.
+On the other hand, there is certainly room for discretion when it comes to defining and implementing organizational measures.
+After all, company management does not usually take on the task of ensuring compliance with laws and regulations as an original task itself, but delegates this to a specific group of people and provides the organizational framework.
 Even monitoring and control can be delegated to supervisors.
-In this respect, these are primary management and organizational tasks that fall within the scope of entrepreneurial responsibilities – and for these, there is undoubtedly scope for entrepreneurial discretion.
+In this respect, these are original management and organizational tasks that fall within the scope of entrepreneurial tasks - and there is undoubtedly entrepreneurial discretion for these.

-The following requirements apply when setting up a compliance function:
+The following requirements apply to the establishment of a compliance function:

-Liability for legal violations is not strict liability.
-Liability falls on the company management in person if it fails to take appropriate organizational measures.
-Case law [1] assumes that management has a duty to create the organizational prerequisites that enable the officer to actually fulfill the obligation to prevent compliance violations.
-The scope of the duty depends on the size and structure of the company.
-Case law does not provide any further details on the "how" of a compliance organization, which allows the converse conclusion that it views the establishment and design of a compliance function as an original entrepreneurial task.
+Liability for breaches of the law is not strict liability.
+Liability applies to the company management in person if it fails to take suitable organizational measures.
+Case law[1] assumes that the company management has a duty to create the organizational conditions to ensure that the agent can actually fulfil the duty to avoid compliance violations.
+The scope of the duty is related to the size and structure of the company.
+The case law does not provide any further details on the "how" of a compliance organization, which allows the reverse conclusion that it sees the establishment and design of a compliance function as an original entrepreneurial task.

-In addition to the aforementioned aspects of personnel allocation, organizational anchoring, task definition, and control/monitoring , the key organizational requirements include integration with other management functions within the company.
-These include, in particular, general risk management, quality management, controlling, and auditing.
-The form of this integration depends on the organizational structure; however, it is essential that the compliance function does not represent an isolated "island solution."
+In addition to the aforementioned aspects of personnel allocation, organizational anchoring, task definition and control/supervision, the main organizational requirements include integration with other management functions within the company.
+These include, in particular, general risk management, quality management, controlling and auditing.
+The form in which this integration takes place depends on the organizational structure; however, it is essential that the compliance function is not an isolated "island solution".

-Fundamentally, the organization in place (both within the meaning of Section 130 of the Administrative Offenses Act (OWiG) and Section 43 of the Limited Liability Companies Act (GmbHG)) requires appropriate monitoring and control of the individuals assigned to the compliance function.
-Random checks of employees thus represent a fundamental function of the company's organization.
+In principle, the organization used (both within the meaning of Section 130 OWiG and Section 43 GmbHG) requires suitable monitoring and control of the persons to whom the tasks of the compliance function are assigned.
+Random checks on employees are therefore a fundamental basic function of the company organization.

-However, the monitoring and control measures must be practical and reasonable.
-Where exactly the limits of practicality and reasonableness lie is not clearly defined.
-However, they are likely to be exceeded if the intensity of monitoring and control is so intense that it effectively approaches the supervisor's own perception of the supervised person's responsibilities.
+However, the monitoring and control measures must be practicable and reasonable.
+Where exactly the limits of practicability and reasonableness are to be seen is not clearly defined.
+However, they are likely to be exceeded if the intensity of monitoring and control is so high that it comes close to the supervisor actually performing the supervisee's tasks themselves.
 This would de facto undermine the right to delegate tasks.

 Summary and outlook

-A sense of proportion is required when establishing, implementing, and operating compliance management systems.
-Cost considerations, on the one hand, and the question of organizational proportionality and internal acceptance, on the other, are important arguments for implementing what is necessary rather than what is possible in the area of compliance.
-The permissible use of entrepreneurial discretion should therefore also be applied at this point.
+A sense of proportion is required when setting up, implementing and operating compliance management systems.
+Cost aspects on the one hand and the question of organizational proportionality and internal acceptance on the other are weighty arguments for implementing not what is possible, but what is necessary in the area of the compliance function.
+The permissible exhaustion of entrepreneurial discretion should therefore also take place at this point.

-However, this scope should not obscure the fact that the implementation of a compliance management system is a corporate imperative, because the mere absence of such a compliance function can give rise to personal criminal and civil liability of the company management.
+However, this leeway should not obscure the fact that the implementation of a compliance management system is a business imperative, as the mere absence of such a compliance function can give rise to personal criminal and civil liability on the part of the company management.

-Dealing with a compliance management system is complex and requires a variety of different specialist disciplines.
-On the one hand, a legal perspective is necessary, but – viewed in isolation – this is not sufficient.
-Violations can occur anywhere in a company.
-Therefore, in-depth knowledge of organizational structures and the interaction of functions and processes is essential to identify and define the requirements for an adequate compliance management system in the context of the company-specific risk landscape.
-On this basis, the appropriate measures for the development and implementation of the CMS are then derived and implemented.
-Furthermore, knowledge of and experience with other management systems are essential., such as risk or quality management systems, advantageous in order to ensure the necessary integration of the systems within the company.
+Dealing with a compliance management system is complex and requires a number of different specialist disciplines.
+On the one hand, a legal perspective is required, but this is not sufficient when viewed in isolation.
+Breaches of the rules can occur anywhere in the company.
+Therefore, in-depth knowledge of organizational structures and the interaction of functions and processes is essential in order to identify and define the requirements for an adequate compliance management system in the context of the company-specific risk landscape.
+The right measures for the structure and implementation of the CMS are then derived and implemented on this basis.
+In addition, knowledge of and experience with other management systems, such as risk or quality management systems, This is an advantage in order to ensure the necessary interlinking of systems within the company.

 Eckart Achauer, studied law and business administration, postgraduate Master of Business Administration (MBA).
 In-service training as European Quality Manager (DGQ), mediator specializing in business mediation and Certified Compliance Manager (TÜV).